Azure/azure-sdk/releases/2020-11/python.md

 training/recognizing custom forms (labeled only).
 - Support for creating composed models from a collection of existing models (trained with labels) through the `begin_create_composed_model()` method of `FormTrainingClient`.
-- A `properties` field of `CustomFormModelInfo` and `CustomFormModel` that may contain extra properties of the custom model like if a model is composed or not.
-- A `model_id` property of `RecognizedForm` that contains the GUID of the specific model that was used to analyze the form and generate the result.
-- A `form_type_confidence` property of `RecognizedForm` that represents the service's confidence that it chose the correct model to use during analysis (and therefore the correct value of `form_type`).
-- A `model_name` keyword argument for model training (both `begin_training()` and `begin_create_composed_model()`) that
-can specify a human-readable name for a model.
+- A `model_name` keyword argument added for model training (both `begin_training()` and `begin_create_composed_model()`) that can specify a human-readable name for a model.
-- A `model_name` property of `CustomFormModelInfo` and `CustomFormModel` that will now contain the name of the model, if one was associated during model creation.
 - Support for the bitmap image format (with content type "image/bmp") in prebuilt model recognition and content recognition.
-Custom form recognition does not currently support bitmap images.
-- A `locale` keyword argument for all prebuilt model methods, allowing for the specification of a document's origin to assist the service with correct analysis of the document's content.
+- A `locale` keyword argument added for all prebuilt model methods, allowing for the specification of a document's origin to assist the service with correct analysis of the document's content.
-- A `language` keyword argument for the content recognition method `begin_recognize_content()` that specifies which language to process the document in.
+- A `language` keyword argument added for the content recognition method `begin_recognize_content()` that specifies which language to process the document in.
-- A `pages` keyword argument for the content recognition method `begin_recognize_content()` that specifies which pages in a multi-page document should be analyzed.
+- A `pages` keyword argument added for the content recognition method `begin_recognize_content()` that specifies which pages in a multi-page document should be analyzed.
-- A `bounding_box` property on `FormTable` objects that indicates the location coordinates of the entire table on the page.
-- An `appearance` property of `FormLine` objects that contains information about the line's appearance in the document such as its style (e.g. "handwritten").
+- Additional properties added to response models - see Changelog for detailed information.

 ## Latest Releases